Bangor University - North Wales Clinical Psychology Programme

 Clinical assignments

-• You will complete a report of clinical activity (RCA) relating to your Foundation placement.
+- You will complete a report of clinical activity (RCA) relating to your Foundations of Assessment, Formulation and Intervention placement.

-• You complete two RCAs from your longer Intervention II placement, where you formulate a piece of work from two different theoretical or therapeutic approaches and you will present on other of your clinical pieces of works.
+- You complete two RCAs from your longer Intervention II placement, one where you formulate a piece of work from two different theoretical or therapeutic approaches and a second where you will orally present one other of your clinical pieces of works.

-• You need to submit a recording of a session where you used CBT, which is rated using the CTS-R, or other relevant assessment tool.
+- You need to submit a recording of a session where you used CBT, which is rated using the CTS-R, or other relevant assessment tools.

 c) Research